 Are you experiencing any of these signs?
-What are you possibly suffering from?
-Symptoms most commonly occur in one eye: immediate loss of vision or painless blurring of vision which can progress to loss of vision Retinal vein thrombosis (blood clot in the eye) chest pain, discomfort, pressure, heaviness sensation of squeezing or fullness in the chest, arm or below the breastbone; fullness, indigestion or choking feeling; upper body discomfort radiating to the back, jaw, throat, arm and stomach; sweating, nausea, vomiting or dizziness; extreme weakness, anxiety, or shortness of breath; rapid or irregular heartbeats Heart attack sudden weakness or numbness of the face, arm or leg, especially on one side of the body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, dizziness, loss of balance or coordination; sudden, severe or prolonged headache with no known cause; loss of consciousness or fainting with or without seizure.
-Sometimes the symptoms of stroke can be brief with an almost immediate and full recovery, but you should still seek urgent medical attention as you may be at risk of another stroke Stroke swelling and slight blue discolouration of an extremity; severe pain in your stomach (acute abdomen) Blood clots blocking other blood vessels
+What are you possibly suffering from? chest pain, discomfort, pressure, heaviness sensation of squeezing or fullness in the chest, arm or below the breastbone; fullness, indigestion or choking feeling; upper body discomfort radiating to the back, jaw, throat, arm and stomach; sweating, nausea, vomiting or dizziness; extreme weakness, anxiety, or shortness of breath; rapid or irregular heartbeats Heart attack sudden weakness or numbness of the face, arm or leg, especially on one side of the body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, dizziness, loss of balance or coordination; sudden, severe or prolonged headache with no known cause; loss of consciousness or fainting with or without seizure.
+Sometimes the symptoms of stroke can be brief with an almost immediate and full recovery, but you should still seek urgent Stroke medical attention as you may be at risk of another stroke swelling and slight blue discolouration of an extremity; severe pain in your stomach (acute abdomen) Blood clots blocking other blood vessels